demisto/content/Packs/Campaign/Scripts/PerformActionOnCampaignIncidents/README.md

-Perform user actions like Link, Close, etc., on selected incidents from a campaign.
+Perform user actions such as link, close, etc., on selected incidents from a campaign.

 ## Script Data
 ---